What is Bank Account Takeover and How to Protect Yourself

 What is Bank Account Fraud?

-Bank account fraud is when an identity thief gains access to a bank account that is not their own.
+Bank account fraud, also called account takeover (ATO), is when an identity thief gains access to a bank account that is not their own.
 They use stolen credentials to access the account(s) and initiate unauthorized transactions.
 The scariest part about this is when the hackers gain access, they change the login information and security questions, so the rightful owner is essentially locked out of their own bank accounts.
-When they call the bank to find out what is going on, they appear to be the ones pulling a fast one.
+When the victim calls the bank to find out what is going on, they appear to be the ones pulling a fast one.

 How Does Bank Account Fraud Occur